mseri/ocaml-gr/README.md

 The documentation is published here: [online documentation](http://www.mseri.me/ocaml-gr/gr/index.html).

-Currently `libGr` is only looked through the default library paths of your system.
+Currently `libGr` is only looked via `GRDIR` or through the default library paths of your system.
-You can customise this by specifying the path to `libGR.so` or `libGR.dylib` with the environment variable `LIBGRPATH`.
+You can customise this by unsetting `GRDIR` and specifying the path to `libGR.so` (or `libGR.dylib`) with the environment variable `LIBGRPATH`.

 The tests are only compiling the examples.
 You can run them as follows: